Hypermobility and Sleep

 Vitamin D deficiency

-The general thinking is that vitamin D receptors and the enzymes that control their activation are expressed in several areas of the brain that are involved in sleep regulation.
-Vitamin D is also involved in the pathways that help produce Melatonin, the hormone involved in the regulation of your sleep and wake cycle.
-So, it does look like Vitamin D may perhaps have either a direct or an indirect role in the regulation of sleep.
-And whilst vitamin D deficiency has been associated with sleep disorders, the evidence is still a little thin to concretely support the role of vitamin D supplementation in the prevention or treatment of sleep disturbances.
+The general thinking is that vitamin D receptors and the enzymes that control their activation are expressed in several brain areas that are involved in sleep regulation.
+Vitamin D is also involved in the pathways that help produce Melatonin, the hormone involved in regulating your sleep and wake cycle.
+So, it does look like Vitamin D may have either a direct or indirect role in regulating sleep.
+While vitamin D deficiency has been associated with sleep disorders, the evidence is still a little thin to concretely support the role of vitamin D supplementation in preventing or treating sleep disturbances.

-Let it be known that even if it does turn out to be the case that it doesn’t help sleep, there are still numerous other reasons to get checked for low Vitamin D.
+Let it be known that even if it doesn’t help sleep, there are still numerous other reasons to get checked for low Vitamin D.

 Obstructive Sleep Apnoea